-Note: Some of these steps work only on Android 6.0 and up.
+Important: Some of these steps only work on Android 6.0 and up.
 Learn how to check your Android version.

 Turn sharing on or off